-AustralianSuper’s Balanced option has delivered a return of 8.67% for the year and 10.72%pa for the three years to 30 June 2019.
+AustralianSuper’s Balanced option has delivered a return of 8.67% for the year and 10.72% per year for the 3 years to 30 June 2019.
 This marks the tenth consecutive year of positive returns for the Balanced option.
 All other AustralianSuper investment options also delivered positive results.

 After a challenging start to the 18/19 financial year, a rebound in share markets in the last 6 months helped boost returns for members.
 More importantly, longer term returns over the 5 and 10 years remain consistently strong.

 Balanced option returns to 30 June 2019